-And this is precisely why I joke that pacifiers are to babies like mom friends are to moms.
+This is why I joke that pacifiers are to babies like mom friends are to moms.
 They can comfort you, make you smile and pretty much fix every issue you have.
 (Or at least tell you how they survived it.)
 So when any new mom asks me for advice in motherhood, I always suggest connecting with other moms.
-Because motherhood by nature is stressful and confusing at times, and the last thing that is ever helpful is to feel you are going it alone.
+Because motherhood by nature is stressful and confusing at times, and the last thing that is ever helpful is to feel you are doing it alone.

-So here is my list of the top 8 ways to meet other moms!
+So here is my list of the top 8 ways to meet some mom friends!

 1. Meet Up Groups